 Let’s start with the first reason i.e. cash flow.
-Cash is king and always has been and cash flow properties provide cash.
+Cash is king and always has been!
+Fundamentally, cash flow properties provide cash when all expenses are paid.
 From the beginning of time, the goal of a business has always been to generate cash.
 Owning a piece of investment real estate is a business in itself and I think it should be treated as such.
 Until more modern banking, there were not many opportunities to borrow money for a business.
 The business generated cash for the owner, his employees and his supplies.
 The excess cash was used by the owner to expand business.
 If the business could not make a profit, it went out of business.
 Period.

 Cash is the life blood of a business.
 If you buy a property right, and the cash flow is realized, then it should keep you out of most trouble.
 It is a slow and steady way to make money.
 Just like a business was back in the day.

 I can’t pinpoint the exact time this changed, but there has been an evolution.
 Business owners are no longer creating a business which makes money but a business which can eventually be sold to get their perceived value out.
 This is an enormous change.
 Some businesses now survive not because they are profitable, but because they can issue more stock at higher and higher valuations or because they can add more and more debt.